Contacts and Referrals

 Once received, all Referrals must be written up and a decision made about their disposal within one working day of the initial contact.
 (Note: This should be as soon as possible where it is evident the child is seen as requiring immediate protection/urgent action).

-Within one working day of a Referral being received, the social worker should make a decision about the type of response that is required.
+Within 1 working day of a Referral being received, the social worker should make a decision about the type of response that is required.
 This will include determining whether:

 The following process applies to new cases of children previously unknown to the authority, and to closed cases.

-The process of Referrals must include screening against the Threshold Criteria for Children in Need and/or early help assessment and must include internal electronic database and agency checks to establish whether the family is previously known, and whether there is a child protection plan in relation to the child and/or whether the child is looked after.
+The process of Referrals must include screening against the Multi-Agency Threshold Descriptors and must include internal electronic database and agency checks to establish whether the family is previously known, and whether there is a child protection plan in relation to the child and/or whether the child is looked after.

 The screening process should establish:

 - What the child's needs appear to be;